trulede/rmdsync/doc/api/signal.md

 * Array reply:
     * [0] - Integer reply: The number of Clients which were waiting on the Sync Instance, and were subsequently released by the Signal.
-    * [1] - Integer reply: the total number of Clients connected to the at the time the Signal was raised.
+    * [1] - Integer reply: the total number of Clients connected to the Sync Instance at the time the Signal was raised.

 ### Example